santule/protmixy/README.md

 Edit `config/settings.py`:
 - Set `FULL_MSA_FILE` to path of the full MSA for the protein family.

 Run the script.
 The script uses KNN algorithm on MSA-Transformer embeddings to find dense clusters of sequences and select potential sequences chosen from the FULL_MSA_FILE for conditioning context.
 The cluster aggregated cosine distance is filtered based on the settings parameter `DENSE_SEED_THRESHOLD` and anything above this threshold is filtered out.
 Different sizes of K can be tried out to find the best conditioning context.
+If the MSA is large, it is recommended to use 48 / 80 GB of GPU memory.

 ```bash
 python create_conditioning_context.py